It’s a story as sensational as any tabloid headline, and it makes for titillating, chilling theatre in James Graham’s Ink.

-Having shrewdly exposed party politics in This House (National Theatre 2012; Garrick Theatre 2016) and state surveillance in Privacy (Donmar Warehouse 2014), James Graham turns his attention to the tabloid press in a new play premiering at the Almeida Theatre.
-Ink takes us back to 1960s Fleet Street to chart the rise of the Sun newspaper.
-Tony-winning Bunny Christie is designing the sets and head of the Almeida Rupert Goold directs.
+Having exposed party politics in This House (National Theatre 2012; Garrick Theatre 2016) and state surveillance in Privacy (Donmar Warehouse 2014), the playwright turns his attention to Fleet Street in the late 60s.

 |Nearest tube||Leicester Square (underground)|

 09 Sep 17 – 06 Jan 18, 7:30 PM – 10:00 PM

 |Website||Click here to book now|